 Left untreated, an ingrown toenail can become infected, so it’s important to:

 - Keep feet clean by washing them regularly with soap and water

 - Change socks regularly

 - Cut toenails straight across

-- Gently push the skin away from the nail (a cotton bud (a small amount of olive oil will help to soften the skin)
+- Gently push the skin away from the nail using a cotton bud (a small amount of olive oil will help to soften the skin)

-- Washing your feet every day, and using foot moisturiser.
+- Wash your feet every day, dry them thoroughly and use foot moisturiser.
 You can also use a foot file or pumice stone to remove hard or dead skin.

 - Wearing shoes that fit properly will help to ensure your feet remain healthy.
 You should also change your socks (or tights) every day.

-- Visit your GP or a podiatrist as soon as possible if you develop any kind of problem with your feet.
+- Visit your GP or a podiatrist as soon as possible if you develop problems with your feet.